-A score in Mathematics is important, especially in career fields where mathematics is a requirement.
+A good grade in Mathematics is important, especially in career fields where mathematics is a requirement.
 However, this doesn’t mean that other subjects are less important.
 Many course will require two subject from Group one, this make mathematics and Languages important.

 4. What should I do if it’s not clear what career to follow?